-UPDATE: A judge has now denied calls to release “Grace,” the girl who was arrested for not doing her homework during the quarantine.
+UPDATE: “Grace,” the girl who was arrested for not doing her homework during the quarantine, has finally been released from juvenile detention.
 Check out the update at the end of this article or get the full story here.

 How It Began